Tommy Haas

-Thomas Mario Haas (/de/; born 3 April 1978) is a German–American former professional tennis player.
+Thomas Mario Haas (/de/; born 3 April 1978) is a German former professional tennis player.
 He competed on the ATP Tour from 1996 to 2017, and was ranked world No. 2 in men's singles by the Association of Tennis Professionals (ATP) in May 2002.
 Haas won 15 career titles in singles, including a Masters title at the 2001 Stuttgart Masters, and a silver medal at the 2000 Sydney Olympics.
 He reached the semifinals of the Australian Open three times, and in Wimbledon once.
 He reached the quarterfinal stage at each of the majors.

 Early life

 Born in Hamburg, Germany to Brigitte and Peter Haas, Tommy started playing his own version of tennis when he was four years old, using a wooden plank to hit balls against the wall or into his father's hands.
 When his father observed his talents, he started bringing Haas to work, as he was a tennis coach.

 At five, Haas won his first youth tournament, in Hamburg.
 At eight, he won his second, in Munich.
 Between 11 and 13, Haas twice won the Austrian Championship, the German Championship, and the European Championship.

 Haas's talents were noted by tennis guru Nick Bollettieri.
 He was so impressed by the young German's talent that he offered Haas the chance to stay and train at his Bollettieri Academy in Bradenton, Florida, for free, and Haas began attending at age 11.
 At 13, speaking little English, Haas moved full-time to Florida to train at the academy.

 His sister, Sabine, also played professional tennis.